-Wake Tech offers a 12-week program to train you to become a phlebotomist.
-You will receive intense, individualized phlebotomy training in theory and skills during the first eight weeks of the course.
-We offer a day and evening class.
-The day class typically meets twice a week in person.
-The night class meets twice a week on Teams and once in-person.
-There is not an online only portion for the lecture/lab.
+Wake Tech offers a 12-week hybrid program to train you to become a phlebotomist.
+During the first eight weeks of the course, you will receive intense, individualized phlebotomy training in theory and skills.
+We offer day and evening classes in the Fall semester and either a day or

 During the last four weeks, you will practice phlebotomy in hospital and clinic settings supervised by highly skilled professionals.
-Clinicals are during the day.
+Clinical rotations are always during the day shift.
 Days and times may vary depending on clinical sites.
-Travel time to a clinical site may be up to an hour.
+Travel time to a clinical site may be up to an hour, and students must provide their own transportation.

-Sample Schedules:
+Sample Schedule:

-Day Class Night Class Class date range: 8/20/24-11/12/24 Class date range: 9/23/24-12/16/24 Class meeting dates T/Th: 8/20-10/10 9:00 Teams Class meeting dates: MW 9/23/24a.m11:30 a.m.
-11/6/24 6:00 p.m8:30 p.m.
-Lab T or Th meeting dates: 8/20- Lab in-person meeting dates: T or 10/10 12:00 p.m3:30 p.m.
-Th 9/24/24-11/14/24 6:00 p.m9:30 p.m.
+Class date range: 9/23/24-12/16/24

+Teams Class meeting dates: MW 9/23/24-11/6/24 6:00 p.m.-8:30 p.m.

+Lab in-person meeting dates: T or Th 9/24/24-11/14/24 6:00 p.m.-9:30 p.m.

-Weekly Blackboard assignments 11/13 in-person 6:00 p.m9:30 p.m.
+Weekly Blackboard assignments

-Clinicals : 11/18-12/12 M-Th

-day times will vary depending on the clinical
+Clinicals: 11/18 - 12/12, M-Th Times of rotations will vary depending on the clinical site.

-site.

-12/16 On campus 9am-2pm to turn in

-clinical paperwork & workshops.
+12/16 On campus 9 am-2 pm to turn in clinical paperwork & workshops.